0 - 60 MPH Time

 Central to enjoyment of the Ferrari Roma is its Dual Cockpit design, which connects both driver and passenger to the road and the experience of driving in a way that the Continental cannot.
 Moreover, the Roma focuses on comfort in a way that the Continental does not, offering ventilated seats with a massage function as well as memory functionality.
 It’s clear that, while the Roma is a performance-focused vehicle, Ferrari has not neglected comfort considerations.

 The Roma is a thrilling and elegant vehicle, and it only looks better when considered alongside competing vehicles like the Bentley Continental and Porsche 911.
-It’s a head-turner on the roads of St. Louis and Indianapolis, but it can also hold its own on the track.
+It’s a head-turner on the roads of Indianapolis and Milwaukee, but it can also hold its own on the track.
 Interested in buying one of your own?
-Contact Continental AutoSports to get started — we’re based near Chicago, but we serve enthusiasts throughout the United States!
+Contact Continental AutoSports Ferrari to get started — we’re based near Chicago, but we serve enthusiasts throughout the United States!